 I explained that none of these issues were relevant at trial under Maryland’s collateral source rule.
 The Erie adjuster responded that she thought that we were not talking about trial value, we were talking about settlement.
 Somehow, I thought these two things were related.

 This is a case where Maryland’s new first party bad faith law is going to come in handy.
+[2013 Update: this law is useless.
+What a fool I was!]
 I suspect after talking to the client, the next step is going to be the Maryland Insurance Commission.